itx-informationssysteme/hubspot-forms/README.md

 * Next, you can add a General Plugin content element where you want your form to be on your website
 * After that, go to the Plugin Tab in the settings of your new content element.
 Here, you can select which form you want to load from your given HubSpot Portal in Form of a select list
 * After selecting your form, switch over to the frontend to see it all loaded in
-* There is an option to only simulate form submissions in the Extension Settings.
+* There is an option to only simulate form submissions in the `Extension Settings`.
 This toggle disables the line of code responsible for the POST request to HubSpot after submitting a form

 ## Styling
 * Every field type of the forms is rendered by a partial, if you want to individually style your form fields, overwrite the partials and add your own styling